 During the March 6, 2014 meeting, MWAA reported that it was in the process of transferring the site from Dulles Transit Partners, LLC (DTP) to the Package S Contractor, ACMC.
 DTP has completed hauling dirt to the Dulles Maintenance Facility site and hydro seeding the site for final turnover.
 On February 4, 2014, the MWAA Environmental Officer, DEQ, DTP and ACMC conducted a joint walk-down to review DEQ's requirements for the transfer of responsibility for the site from one contractor to the other.
 Site turnover of Laydown Area 11 was pending the resolution of soil stabilization issues by DTP that needed to be completed before DTP has completed their obligation.
-During the July 9, 2014, meeting MWAA reported that DTP had completed the soil stabilization work, closed-out of the DEQ and MWAA permits and fulfilled its environmental permit obligations required for the VSMP permit for the Laydown Area 11 site was turned-over to ACMC.
+During the July 9, 2014, meeting MWAA reported that DTP had completed the soil stabilization work, closed-out of the DEQ and MWAA permits and fulfilled its environmental permit obligations required for the VSMP permit for the Laydown Area 11 site.
+As of June 25, 2014, control and custody of the Laydown Area 11 site was turned-over to ACMC.

 Construction: Installation of erosion and sediment control measures began on April 21, 2014 and were completed by July 11, 2014.
 Construction of the haul road and the clearing work began in May 2014 and were completed by July 11, 2014.
-Removal of the soil began in July 2014 and as of August 25, 2014 is approximately 67% complete; MWAA anticipates that as of September 9, 2014, soil removal is approximately 75% complete.
-MWAA added that ACMC is using as many as twenty, 23 cubic-yard trucks and eight 50 cubic-yard trucks to haul the stockpiled material, and should the weather remain clear, ACMC should be able to meet the October 4, 2014 milestone.
+Removal of the soil began in July 2014 and MWAA anticipates completion of soil removal no later than October 17, 2014.
+MWAA added that ACMC is using as many as twenty, 23 cubic-yard trucks and eight 50 cubic-yard trucks to haul the stockpiled material.
+Survey confirmation is ongoing to confirm that ACMC has provided the required finished grade.
+Hydro-seeding and installation of erosion and sediment controls are pending.